Terre Hill, Pennsylvania: Annual events

 The borough has numerous public events throughout the year for residents and community members.
 These special events are sponsored by the fundraising group Terre Hill Days Committee.
 The committee donates all of its proceeds to maintenance and upkeep of the Terre Hill Park.
-Some events include Breakfast & Yard Sales in the Park, Lunch in the Park, Ice Cream Social, Terre Hill Community Auction, Christmas Decorating Contest, Santa's Workshop, and a Community Egg Hunt.
-Terre Hill's main event is Terre Hill Days.
+Some events include Breakfast & Yard Sales in the Park, Lunch in the Park, Ice Cream Social, Terre Hill Community Auction, Movie Nights in the Park, and Community Egg Hunts.
+Terre Hill's main event is Terre Hill Days, held in the summer.
 In 2007, the borough celebrated its centennial year with a special Terre Hill Days festival.

-Starting in 2018, a Christmas in the Park event has been held as a fundraiser for Terre Hill Park.
+Starting in 2018, a Christmas in the Park event has been held as a fundraiser for the Terre Hill Park and has become a holiday-time staple for the community and outsiders.
+During this event, the entire Park is converted into a Christmas wonderland- lights, live music, food, entertainment, and more.
+People from near and far have attended, some even traveling across state lines just to experience the festive event.

 Terre Hill in popular culture

-In 1980, Calvin Trillin wrote a humorous article in The New Yorker about a dispute between the fire company of Terre Hill and its ladies auxiliary.
+In 1980, Calvin Trillin wrote a humorous article in The New Yorker about a dispute between the fire company of Terre Hill and its ladies' auxiliary.